Enterprise-CMCS/macpro-mako/docs/docs/team-norms/pull-requests.md

 ### Approval

 - **Minimum Approvals**: PRs require a minimum number of approvals (1) from the team members before merging.
+- **Outstanding Comments**: If there are comments that ask for action or consideration to be made by the author, please address them prior to merge, regardless if you have approval.

+### Merging
 - **Author Merges**: After receiving necessary approvals, the PR author is responsible for merging the code.
 - **Squashing Protocol**: When merging into the master branch, always squash and merge.
 When merging into val and production, create a merge commit.
 - **Commit Messages**: We use semantic release to automatically release our product.
 Semantic Release looks for commit messages with special [commit message syntax](https://semantic-release.gitbook.io/semantic-release/#commit-message-format).
 Please follow this syntax when crafting your commit message.
 Note: GitHub will use your PR title as the default commit message when squashing; so, it's recommended to set your PR title equal to the semantic release commit message appropriate for your changeset.